Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 I have been studying the guitar and bass for the last 30 years.
 While I studied music in college, I began to teach the guitar.
 After I completed my associates degree at Fullerton college in southern California, I went on to study and get my B.A. degree from Eugene Lang College, The New School for Social Research in New York City.
 I have always performed with music groups and ensembles - right now I play in flamenco duet, Two jazz groups and a blues band.
 I love to teach music and enjoy passing on the craft to those who enjoy music as well.

-Bass Guitar, Guitar, Piano, Violin, Cello, Classical Guitar, Flamenco Guitar, Mandolin, Music Performance, Music Theory, Ukulele, Fiddle
+Bass Guitar, Cello, Classical Guitar, Fiddle, Flamenco Guitar, Guitar, Mandolin, Music Performance, Music Theory, Piano, Ukulele, Violin

 Hi there!
 My name is Chris and I've been playing music my entire life and I believe that with the right attitude and environment anyone can achieve musical greatness!

 I was born into a musical family and have studied classical piano since I was 4 years old!
-I am very well versed in music theory and proper technique as well as a great knowledge of great classical Pieces for any skill level.
+I am very well versed in music theory and proper technique, with an emphasis on avoiding player's injuries, as well as a great knowledge of classical Pieces for any skill level.

 I am a guitarist, composer and teacher specializing in classical guitar and Latin American music.
 I have loved music for all of my life and my primary expression of that love is playing guitar.
 I currently teach private guitar lessons, lecture at San Bernardino Valley College and work as a freelance performer in the Inland Empire and greater Los Angeles area.